You can't walk far into the private markets without bumping into SoftBank and its charismatic founder, Masayoshi Son.

 Since the start of 2008, SoftBank and its various investment arms—including SoftBank Capital and SoftBank China Capital—have funneled $175 billion into 374 companies across 524 deals, according to the PitchBook Platform.
 Of these, 449 have been VC deals worth nearly $52 billion.

-To help illustrate just how broad the conglomerate's reach has become, we put together a datagraphic to map SoftBank's actively held investments, which come to a current total of 348.
+To help illustrate just how broad the conglomerate's reach has become, we put together a datagraphic to map SoftBank's actively held investments, which come to a total of 348, as of July 23.

 The graphic depicts current holdings only and does not reflect complete investing activity.
 Subsidiary holdings shown are those acquired or invested in since SoftBank purchased the parent company or entity.
 (For example, SoftBank acquired Sprint in July 2013.
 Sprint also acquired Clearwire that same month and Access Wireless in 2016.
 Sprint Accelerator invested in FitBark in 2014.
 All are thus nested below Sprint.)